top of page

 What next?

-• Ask if you can have your Licensed Immigration adviser present for support .
+• Ask if you can have your licensed immigration adviser present for support.

 Summary

-Remember each interview is different and experience may vary between you and your friend or family.The immigration interview is an essential step towards helping you realise your dreams of living and working in a new country.
+Remember, each interview is different, and experiences may vary between you and your friends or family.
+The immigration interview is an essential step towards helping you realize your dreams of living and working in a new country.

 bottom of page